pdee/pdee/python-modes/python-mode-el/doc/commands-python-mode.rst

 py-python-script-complete
 -------------------------
 Complete word before point, if any.

-Otherwise insert TAB.
+When `py-no-completion-calls-dabbrev-expand-p' is non-nil, try dabbrev-expand.
+Otherwise, when `py-indent-no-completion-p' is non-nil, call `tab-to-tab-stop'.

 py-python2-shell-complete
 -------------------------